 How do Canadian companies respond to cybercrime?

 Canadian companies attempt to tackle cybercrime by investing in cyber security.
 However, many companies have had to reduce their IT budgets, including their cyber security budgets, following the pandemic.
-In 2020 Canadian companies spent 12.1% of their annual IT budget on cyber security.
-In 2021, this figure had fallen to 11.1%.
+Canadian survey data for 2024 shows that the most common range organisations devote to cyber security is between 5 % and 15 % of their IT budget.

 The majority of Canadian companies put their trust in artificial intelligence or machine learning when tackling cybercrime.
 73.5% of companies in Canada use AI or machine learning cybersecurity products.